 International and MultiCultural Education: International Field Education placements are available for students as an intern year.
 Placement is arranged cooperatively with denominational agencies in accordance with their guidelines as well as the Seminary's guidelines.
-The Seminary also partners for cross-cultural experiences with SCUPE (Seminary Consortium for Urban Pastoral Education in Chicago).

 Internships: For students who wish to take a yearlong internship, the Field Education Office provides information on congregations and agencies qualified to work with a student.
 The internship is open to students who have satisfactorily completed three semesters of academic work and two units of field experience.
 In addition, a three-credit independent study must be completed during the internship.
 Upon returning from such an intensive experience, students usually find themselves highly motivated for the remainder of their academic preparation.
 They are also guided by a clearer understanding of areas in which they need to do further work.